 The Walrus and the WhistleblowerA whistleblower is sued for $1.5 million for plotting to steal a walrus and falls down the rabbit hole of a personal quest while calling for an end to marine mammal captivity.
-AIRED: Sunday June 6, 2021 at 9:00 PM ET/PT on documentary Channel
+Available on CBC Gem

 Phil Demers is an over 40-year-old part-time mailman who lives in a bungalow across the creek from MarineLand, the iconic amusement park in Niagara Falls, where he had his dream job as an animal trainer for over a decade.
 He swam with killer whales and ran the show, until he quit and blew the whistle, making claims of animal abuse and calling for an end to the near 60-year-old practice of keeping marine mammals in pools.